Requirements Temporary Protection Directive

 Applying for residency under the directive

 Your application for residency under the directive officially starts when you register at your town hall.
 Then you still need to sign the application form at the IND.
 This can be done from early June 2022 at a location near you.
 This form is called an M35H and is an official asylum application.
+You can only fill out this form at the location where you will soon be collecting your proof of residency by appointment.

 Because you come under the Temporary Protection Directive, you have different rights to the regular asylum application.
 For example, you are allowed to work.
 Since you come under the directive, you cannot submit the regular asylum application.
 You cannot register in Ter Apel.